 Search for New Visitors with First Seen

 If you're looking to find users who visited your website for the first time in the last week, check out the New this week segment.

 The user filter for this segment is: First seen in the last 7 days.

 One important note about FullStory is that user’s sessions are associated together across their journey in their user card.
 That means that you can search for the users that visited your site or mobile application, potentially days or months, before they actually signed up for your product or began a subscription with you.

 One quick caveat

-FullStory will automatically delete older sessions based on your data retention settings, that is, the number of months of history you choose to keep in your account.
-When FullStory does this, any "user tip data" such as First Seen is preserved, even if the original session in which the user was seen had been deleted.
-For example, if someone first visited your site 6 six months ago but your data retention settings are 3 months of history, FullStory will report the first visit of the user as 6 months prior even though the session associated with that visit had been deleted.
+FullStory will automatically delete older sessions based on your Session replay retention settings, that is, the number of months of session replay retention you have for your account.
+When FullStory does this, any "user tip data" such as First seen is preserved, even if the original session for the user has been deleted.
+For example, if someone first visited your site or mobile application 6 months ago but your Session replay retention period is 3 months, FullStory will report the first visit of the user as 6 months prior even though the session associated with that visit had been deleted.